 Grüner Veltliner is excellent with Sausage, particularly bratwurst, or sausages loaded up with mustard, onions, peppers and sauerkraut.
 Being an acidic white, it can hold up to the vinegar in mustard, and not be crushed by the pungent flavours of the toppings.

 Due to its green nature, Grüner Veltliner is perfect with all vegetables.
-This white wine can easily befriend asparagus, a peppery arugula and mescaline based salad, sautéed mushrooms, or a grilled vegetable sandwich.
+This white wine can easily befriend asparagus, a peppery arugula and mescaline based salad, sautéed mushrooms, cauliflower soup, or a grilled vegetable sandwich.

 Our favourite pairing for Grüner Veltliner happens to be a BLT sandwich.
 Bacon, Lettuce, Tomato and mayo, (lots of mayo), are a great match to eat beside a glass of this Austrian beauty.